 Varanger - the world’s easiest accessible arctic birding destination

-In Varanger, you can experience the northern taiga, tundra and the Arctic coastline within a day’s drive.
-Birders, birdwatchers and nature enthusiasts can enjoy amazing rich birdlife and a stunning landscape.
+In Varanger, you can experience the northern taiga, tundra and Arctic coastline within a day’s drive.
+Birders and nature enthusiasts can enjoy amazingly rich birdlife and a stunning landscape.
 Varanger is famous for its wintering population of Steller’s Eiders.
 However, the wide variety of unique bird species have made Varanger one of the top birding destinations of the world.

 Unlike many Arctic destinations, Varanger has a very well developed infrastructure with quality roads, transport links and amenities.
 The area has a number of airports, ferry terminals and car hire opportunities.
 In deep winter, when snow is thick on the ground, roads are always kept open and drivable by snowploughs, even up on to the high tundra.

-Tundra is a type of biome where tree growth is hindered by low temperatures and short growing season.
-Characteristic for this habitat is the short growth of bell-heathers, crowberry, reindeer lichen and stunted willows of dwarf birch.
+Tundra is a type of biome where tree growth is hindered by low temperatures and a short growing season.
+Characteristic for this habitat is the short growth of bell-heathers, crowberry, reindeer lichen and stunted willows or dwarf birch.

 Birding throughout the seasons

-Birding in Varanger is always of high quality.
+Birding in Varanger is always great.
 However, the species present and birding spectacles change from season to season.

 In march the seabirds return to their breeding colonies.
 Thousands of Guillemots, Razorbills, Kittiwakes, Puffins and Shags cover the cliffs, braving the frequent Arctic snowstorms.
 Glaucous Gulls and Iceland Gulls visit Varanger at this time from the Russian and Greenlandic tundra respectively.
-The iconic Steller’s Eider is breeding in Siberia and wintering in Varanger.
+The iconic Steller’s Eider breeds in Siberia and winters in Varanger.
 Varanger is the only easily accessible and reliable place in the world to see this rare duck.
-During the nighttime of early spring the owls, like Great Grey Owls, Ural Owls, and Tenhmalm's Owls start singing.
+During the nighttime of early spring owls, like Great Grey, Ural, and Tenhmalm's Owl start singing.
 Also the spectacular Aurora Borealis light up the night sky.
-Read more about birding in Varanger during the Winter season.
+Read more about birding in Varanger during winter.